Frequently Asked Questions

 The Portland Means Progress initiative is focused on creating meaningful change in Portland, so the requirements and actions are designed to take place within Portland.
 We applaud businesses that take these actions across your organization, regardless of location, but this is not a requirement to be a Portland Means Progress business.

 My company has its own internal internship program and it’s great!
-Will it meet the requirements of the work experience action even though it’s not through a vetted service provider?
+Will it meet the requirements of the work experience action even though it’s not through a listed service provider?

 An established internal work experience or internship program may be eligible to meet this requirement.
-If your existing program provides a paid work experience that is focused on communities of color or underserved populations, please email us and provide your information so we can discuss in more detail.
+If your existing program provides a paid work experience that is focused on local youth, this can be eligible.

 Are we required to procure goods and services from small businesses within a specific geographic location?

-Small businesses receiving support through Portland Means Progress must be located in the State of Oregon and/or Clark County to qualify as fulfilling your action.
+Small businesses being purchased from by Portland Means Progress businesses must be located in the Portland Metro Area to qualify for your intentional purchasing goals through annual reporting.
 This is to focus the support on local small businesses.

 When do commitments need to be completed and reported?

-Actions are required during each calendar year, with reporting due in February of the following year.
+Actions are required during each calendar year, with reporting due in Q1 of the following year.